 The Apple ecosystem is renowned for its reliability and elegant design .

-Why do a hardware diagnosis before repair?
+Why perform a hardware diagnosis before repairs?

-Apple offers an integrated tool, Apple Diagnostics , to test several internal components (memory, graphics card, fans, etc.).
+Apple notably offers an integrated tool, Apple Diagnostics , to test several internal components (memory, graphics card, fans, etc.).

-1. power supply / charging problem (battery, adapter, charging circuit)
+1. power supply /charging problem (battery, adapter, charging circuit)

 Typical symptoms

-- MacBook says "Charging" briefly, then nothing
+- The MacBook briefly displays "Charging" and then nothing else

 Tests and diagnostics

-- Check the adapter and cable: Test another adapter or cable to rule out an external fault.
+- Check the adapter and cable: test another adapter or cable to rule out an external fault.

 - Use Apple Diagnostics to see if a charging error code appears.